 Casey is one of a select group of board certified specialists in workers’ compensation law practicing in North Carolina.

-Since she joined the firm, Francis has been the lead attorney on workers’ comp cases involving Spanish-speaking clients with a focus on representing undocumented workers in their claims.
+Since she joined the firm, Casey has been the lead attorney on workers’ comp cases involving Spanish-speaking clients with a focus on representing undocumented workers in their claims.
 She has unmatched experience in the state in these kinds of cases.

-Francis has spoken at several Continuing Legal Education (CLE) seminars for the N.C.
+Casey has spoken at several Continuing Legal Education (CLE) seminars for the N.C.
 Advocates for Justice, teaching other attorneys in the state how to successfully represent undocumented clients in their workers’ compensation claims.
 She also planned a CLE on workers’ compensation for the N.C.
 Bar Association.

 Casey speaks Spanish, as well as Modern Standard and Egyptian Arabic.